 Pro Tips for Making Caramel Apple Cheesecake Recipe

-- Water Bath Seal: Wrapping the springform pan with foil is essential to keep water from seeping in during baking—I learned this the hard way after a soggy mess!
+- Water Bath Wrap: Wrapping the springform pan tightly in foil prevents water from seeping in and ruining the crust.

 How to Serve Caramel Apple Cheesecake Recipe